-This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children and others attending the programs and activities of St Augustine's Kindergarten, including during offsite excursions and activities.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children and others attending the programs and activities of St Augustine's Anglican Kindergarten, including during offsite excursions and activities.

-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sho ould not l be delete ed Ensuring that the premises are kept clean and in good repair R R 1
+RESPONSIBILITIES Approved provider and persons with management or Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and shou d not be deleted Ensuring the Incident, Injury, Trauma and Illness Policy and procedures are in place (Regulations 168) and available to all stakeholders (Regulations 171) R √ Taking reasonable steps to ensure that nominated supervisors, early childhood teachers, educators, staff and volunteers follow the policy and procedures and are aware of their responsibilitie (Regulations 170) V 3.
+Ensuring that the premises are kept clean and in good repair R R √ √